frankschae/academic-kickstart/content/post/high-weak/index.md

 A list of all new weak solvers is available in the [SciML documentation](https://diffeq.sciml.ai/dev/solvers/sde_solve/#High-Weak-Order-Methods-1).
 Note that we also implemented methods designed for the Stratonovich sense.
-For the subsequent examples regarding Ito SDEs, we use only a subset of the plethora of second order weak solvers.
+For the subsequent examples regarding Ito SDEs, we use only a subset of the plethora of second-order weak solvers.
 We employ the `DRI1()`[^3], `RD1WM()`[^4], and `RD2WM()`[^4] methods due to Debrabant \& Rößler and Platen's `PL1WM()`[^1] method.
 We compare those methods to the strong Euler-Maruyama `EM()`[^1] and the simplified Euler-Maruyama `SimplifiedEM()`[^1] schemes.
 The latter is the simplest weak solver, where the Gaussian increments of the strong Euler-Maruyama scheme are replaced by